macintux/riak-application-guide/modeling.md

     response, especially for immutable data, is among the fastest operations Riak offers.

+    Because keys are only unique within a bucket, the same unique identifier can be used in different buckets to represent different information about the same entity (e.g., a customer address might be in an `address` bucket with the customer id as its key).

 (@namespace) Know thy namespaces.

     **Bucket types** (introduced in Riak 2.0) offer a way to secure